phaethonp/phaethonp.github.io/readme.md

 * **Focus on Applications:** This initiative isn't about research.
 We apply existing AI knowledge for tangible, everyday benefits.<br>

 * **Open-Source Models:** We'll use proven models such as:
-  * <a href="https://ai.meta.com/llama/">LLAMA family of models (by Facebook Research)</a>: Known for being both open and efficient, available for free for research and commercial use making them ideal for practical applications<br>
+  * <a href="https://ai.meta.com/llama/" target="_blank">LLAMA family of models (by Facebook Research)</a>: Known for being both open and efficient, available for free for research and commercial use making them ideal for practical applications<br>

-  * <a href="https://spectrum.ieee.org/liquid-neural-networks">MIT Liquid Neural Networks</a>: A cutting-edge model that allows for adaptability in machine learning tasks.
+  * <a href="https://spectrum.ieee.org/liquid-neural-networks" target="_blank">MIT Liquid Neural Networks</a>: A cutting-edge model that allows for adaptability in machine learning tasks.
 More Info & Research Paper

 **Engagement: Foster a Collaborative Environment**<br>
   * Hackathons & Workshops: We will start Organizing events focused on fine-tuning models on Greek data, and improving existing models.
 Then we will shift our focus to building applications utilizing these models.